 The Goddess Scara is the spiritual incarnation of the planet.
 Animon believe she appeared to give life to the planet and its people after the death of the first sun, and there are a lot of stories about her interacting with mortals.

 Cieta only appears during the harvest months, which are different for every kingdom.
-It is not stated whether the harvests were based around her, or if she changed her travel to suit the Animon as they harvested their crops.
+It is not stated whether the harvests were created around her phases, or if she changed her travel to suit the Animon as they harvested their crops.
 Many Animon like to believe the latter, but the first makes more sense and is much more likely to be true.
 Cieta’s travels are yearly; she appears full at the same places, same nights, every year.
-She is the oldest daughter, although she is smaller than her sister Peri.
+She is the oldest and most responsible daughter, although she is smaller than her sister Peri.

 Anari’s pink glow is said to keep away evil spirits, and Animon will often carry pink lights at night in order to ensure safe travels.
-Many Animon criminals are too scared to travel outside when Anari is full in fear that she’ll see their crimes and tell her mother, Goddess Scara, and have the sinner’s right to the second afterlife revoked.
+Many Animon criminals are too scared to travel outside when Anari is full in fear that she’ll see their crimes and tell her mother, Goddess Scara, of their sins and have their right to the afterlife revoked.
 Anari’s pattern takes roughly four months to complete, but is not exact.
 Animon say this is because Anari is the youngest moon, and unlike her older sisters she gets distracted easily.
 It takes her a full decade to realign herself, and this is only when her sisters retrieve her during the Triple Moon.

 The Triple Moon only happens once every ten years.
 It is when all three moons are full on the same night and their travels around Demrefor begin again.
 Animon use this to mark new generations of children; babies born during the Triple Moon are held in high regard and considered to be the ‘leaders’ of their generation.

-The only exception to the moons’ travels is during the yearly Summerfest when they cover their father and make him rest.
-This event is quite strange, as the moons’ travels are not always aligned; but no matter what their course they will always cover the sun and mark the new year.
+The only exception to the moons’ travels is during the yearly Sun Festival, or “Sunfest,” when they cover their father and make him rest.
+This event is quite strange, as the moons’ travels are not always aligned with each other; but no matter what their course they will always cover the sun and mark the new year.

 Most worldwide Animon etiquette is based off readings of the Alura, although some cultures may differ slightly.